alexisforestier/Atelier-Python-HP/docs/installation.md

 ![](tuto_screenshots/navigator_prompt.PNG)

-We will add conda-forge repository (__this is required only 1 time at installation__).
+We will add conda-forge repository (__this is required only one time at installation__).
 This will allow you to install all the packages you may need from the *conda-forge* repository later.
-Run the following two commands one after the other:
+Run the following two commands one after the other as shown:

 ```bash
 conda config --add channels conda-forge